valgur/surface-normal/README.md

 ## Usage

-Takes a depth image with pixel values as depth in meters (the format used by the [KITTI depth completion dataset](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion)) as input and outputs estimated normals as an RGB image.
+Takes a depth image (such as the ones provided with the [KITTI depth completion dataset](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion)) as input and outputs estimated normals as an RGB image.
+The scale of the input depth does not matter because the `max_rel_depth_diff` threshold applied to exclude distant neighboring pixels uses relative depth values.

 ```python
 from surface_normal import normals_from_depth